 There should be a planned review date with every practice guideline, where possible

-The NHMRC provides a great guide to creation and implementation of clinical practice guidelines here, which is well worth a read if you are thinking of creating your own or just wondering how to best implement and existing guideline.
+The NHMRC provides a great guide to creating and implementing clinical practice guidelines here, which is well worth a read if you are thinking of creating your own or just wondering how to implement the best and existing guidelines.

 Conflict of Interest: The author received departmental funding from the Victorian Paediatric Care Network to carry out research into the usability of the statewide clinical practice guidelines.